 You Can Marry A Dead Person In France… Legally

 Yes!
 It is so, you read it correctly.

 There are many bizarre stories and incidents that are apt fodder for the many curious souls around.
 And today we have got something which is super super strange.
 You would have heard a lot of strange stories and known about a lot of strange things.
 But trust me this one’s gonna make up to the top list.

 We have all heard about different kinds of rituals that happen in matrimony all over the world.

 But there is a country where you can legally marry a dead person, provided you prove that the dead person had the intention of marrying you.
 That the person who died wanted to marry you before death.
 This country is France.
 France is known for its elegant and classic taste and place and the culture of the country.
 But this is something really bizarre.

 In order to marry a dead person you need to seek the permission from the lawful authorities.
-Once you get a special permission to marry the dead person, you can go ahead and recite your part of the vows!
+Once you get a special permission to marry the dead person from the authorities, you can go ahead and recite your part of the vows!
 And let me tell you this that, this country is currently the world’s capital for posthumous matrimony.
 This is amusingly bizarre France we are talking about.